 Division of Student Diversity and Inclusion (DSDI) and Identity-based Centers

 In 2019 the student-facing divisions of the Schools of Arts, Sciences and Engineering were restructured.
 During this process, our Identity-based Centers (formerly called the “Group of Six”) were organized into a standalone division--the Division of Student Diversity and Inclusion.
 Under the leadership of Nandi Bynoe, the Associate Dean for Diversity and Inclusion, DSDI staff work across the schools to support students and work toward equity, justice, diversity, and inclusion on campus.

-The six Identity-based Centers work collectively and independently to develop knowledge of and appreciation for diversity at Tufts.
-All students are welcome at each Identity-based Center.
-The Centers sponsor many activities, including field trips, lectures, barbeques, and social events throughout the year.
-For more information, please visit their websites:
+The Identity-based Centers work collectively and independently to develop knowledge of and appreciation for diversity at Tufts.
+All students are welcome at each center, and they also sponsor many activities throughout the year such as field trips, lectures, and social events.
+For more information, visit their websites:

 - Africana Center

 - Asian American Center

 - LGBT Center